A brief Introduction

 She has gained a B.A.
 (Hons.) in Psychology, a M.Sc. in Clinical Psychology from the University of Surrey and a Ph.D. in Psychology from the University of London.
 From 1996 until 2001 she was the Psychology Section Head of the Social Communications and Neurodevelopmental Disorders Clinic at Guy’s Hospital, London.
 From 2001 – 2008, Dr Hadjipateras Giannoulis has also worked as a Consultant Clinical Psychologist at the Michael Rutter Centre for Children & Families, Maudsley Hospital, London where she specialised in Autism Spectrum Disorders (ASD).
-She currently only works in private practice.
+She currently only works in private practice in Athens and London.

-As well as providing psychological services for mental health problems like anxiety and depression, she has specialised in neurodevelopmental and social communication disorders [e.g. Autism Spectrum Disorders (ASD) including Aspergers syndrome, Attention Deficit Hyperactivity Disorder (ADHD)] and works closely with children with special needs, their families and schools.
+As well as providing psychological services to individuals (adults and children) with mental health problems like anxiety and depression, she has specialised in neurodevelopmental and social communication disorders [e.g. Autism Spectrum Disorders (ASD) including Aspergers syndrome, Attention Deficit Hyperactivity Disorder (ADHD)] and works closely with children with special needs, their families and schools.
 Within her therapeutic work, she primarily adopts an eclectic model with a strong cognitive-behavioural basis.

-Finally, she is a Faculty Member of the American College of Greece (Deree College), where she teaches both in the undergraduate and graduate Departments of Psychology.
+Finally, she is adjunct professor of the American College of Greece (Deree College), where she teaches both in the undergraduate and graduate Departments of Psychology